 Wroblewski also skated four years professionally, spending time with the ECHL’s Fresno Falcons from 2003-07.
 The forward served as assistant captain of the team twice (2004-05 and 2006-07) and recorded 125 points (65-60) in 273 career games.

-Chris Luongo enters the 2016-17 season, his second with USA Hockey’s National Team Development Program, as assistant coach of the U.S. National Under-17 Team.
-He most recently served as the head coach of the University of Alabama-Huntsville men’s ice hockey team from 2010-12.
+Nick Fohr enters the 2017-18 season, his seventh with USA Hockey’s National Team Development Program, as associate coach of the U.S. National Under-18 Team.

 A part of multiple tournament teams with the U.S. as an assistant, the Grand Forks, North Dakota, native has seen championships at the Four Nations Tournament twice (2011, 2013) and Five Nations (2014) and Vlad Dzurilla (2012) tournaments once.
 While charged with assisting the U18s, Fohr helped guide winners at two Four Nations (2012, 2014) tournaments.